edgarfinn/Redux-Basic-Reference/README.md

 - 1) User event triggers an action creator function, possibly also passing info about the data / item on which the event occurred (ie the book being selected).

-- 2) The action creator will produce an action object, containing a ```type``` key, describing the purpose of the action, and possibly a ```payload``` key, which would be used to provide further context of the action (again, such as the book being selected).
+- 2) The action creator will dispatch an action object, containing a ```type``` key, describing the purpose of the action, and possibly a ```payload``` key, which would be used to provide further context of the action (such as the book being selected).

 - 3) The action is automatically sent to all reducers, which either respond to the action with an updated state object, or ignore the action, returning the current state, un-mutated.